-To get started, ensure that you have an appropriate Development Environment for a Charmed Operator, then let’s create a new Charm named
+To get started, first ensure that you have an appropriate Development Environment for a Charmed Operator, then create a new Charm named

 hello-operator, generating the template in its own directory:

 # Create the Charm directory $ mkdir hello-operator; cd hello-operator # Initialise the Charm directory $ charmcraft init